Agencies Responsible for regulating drones in the Republic of Malta

 – If the drone is labeled as a toy, i.e. (toy directive 2009/48/EC)

 – If the drone weighs less than 250g and is not equipped with a recording device such as a camera or microphone

-- Registration is done on tmcad.idronect.com, to obtain a UAS Operator Registration Number together with a UAS Operator Certificate.
+- Registration is done on tmcad.idronect.com to obtain a UAS Operator Registration Number and a UAS Operator Certificate.

-- The UAS Operator Registration Number or corresponding QR-code should be printed and affixed to the drones owned by the Drone Operator.
+- The UAS Operator Registration Number or corresponding QR code should be printed and affixed to the drones the Drone Operator owns.

-- It should be noted that Law Enforcement Officers may conduct checks and ask the Drone Operator to demonstrate that they hold a valid UAS Operator Registration Number and that it is affixed to the drone, and any breaches will incur a penalty.
+- It should be noted that Law Enforcement Officers may conduct checks and ask the Drone Operator to demonstrate that they hold a valid UAS Operator Registration Number and that it is affixed to the drone.
+Any breaches will incur a penalty.